haukurh/aws-s3-sites-pulumi/README.md

-# S3 bucket, static website, behind CloudFront
+# AWS S3 static websites behind CloudFront

 A Pulumi project for setting up and configuring a S3 bucket (static website hosting) behind CloudFront with a custom domain name.